MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 # The Excel Process: Time to Analyze:
 <details>
-<summary>Conduct descriptive analysis</summary>
+<summary>Run a few calculations</summary>

- *Run a few calculations in one file to get a better sense of the data layout*
+ *Run a few calculations in two files of opposite seaons to get a better sense of the data layout*

 <ol>
 <li>Calculate the mean of ride_length: in cell Q1 type =AVERAGE(N:N) then format to time just like when we made column N "ride_length"</li>